TheLogicMaster/Cranked/README.md

 All C++ functions which start with a `ZoneScoped` statement will be profiled.
 Lua code can also be profiled with `tracy.ZoneBegin()` and `tracy.ZoneEnd()` around code tp be profiled.

+## Intellij Plugin
+A CLion plugin was created to aid in debugging graphical issues.
+This ended up being a complete hack because the APIs are undocumented and there are no examples.
+Ended up using a member called `myDriverDoNotUse` just to get it working, so best practices are definitely being followed, but at least it can allow visualizing bitmaps while stepping through graphics code.
+Something like the [OpenImageDebugger](https://github.com/OpenImageDebugger/OpenImageDebugger) project which is based on GDB and a Python UI would be more robust, but would be a lot more work to implement.
+Not really recommended to use this plugin, but it is functional in CLion *2024.3.2*.

 ## Updating Submodules
 ```
 git submodule foreach git pull